5roop/task13/README.md

 # Addendum 2022-06-07T09:42:58

 I won't be able to download the videos here.
 I plan to do that on my PC where I have plenty of space and time available.

+# Addendum 2022-06-08T08:01:07

+The videos are now all done, except for one, which is private.
+I tried watching it on the website, but even there it is private.
+That instance has been deleted.

+All in all, is quite OK.
+We only failed in 1/300 cases.

+The scraping in the first round yielded about 15 missing videos, but when I retried it this morning, it worked OK with the same code.
+Perhaps YT issued some temporary block for my IP?